 Hemp plastic is one of the best ways we can go about improving the health of our world.
 Unfortunately, more traditional, petroleum-based plastics are more economically advantageous, which makes it more difficult for hemp plastic to break away as a better choice for companies to produce.

-However the financials savings to using traditional plastic add up, the environmental costs of continuing to use petroleum-based plastic is too big to ignore.
+However, the financials savings to using traditional plastic add up, the environmental costs of continuing to use petroleum-based plastic are too big to ignore.
 It’s truly amazing how many of our products are made with some amount of plastic.
 Without a doubt, you can probably point to almost any object around you right now and find it’s made with some plastic.

 One of the major downsides to using traditional plastic is that it can take up to 1,000 years for it to biodegrade.
 What that means is that it’ll end up sitting in a landfill for a very long time if not properly recycled.
 Not only that, but the chemicals used to produce it into its existing form will leak out into the soil and waterways.